mcuellar/aws-automation-hub/terraform/blueprints/serverless-api/README.md

 How to use the deployer

-1. Ensure you pass a valid `target_lambda_arn` when calling the module (examples show how the example target lambda is created and its ARN passed in).
-Example:
+1. Ensure you pass a valid `target_lambda_arn` or `target_lambda_name` when calling the module.
+The module accepts either a full ARN (recommended when available) or a function name.
+Examples:

 ```hcl
 module "serverless_api" {